-- a) A stopped race must be repeated twice if necessary - b) When the leading boat has completed less than 70 % of the required laps the race shall be re-started. - First restart, full number of laps, refuelling is allowed. - d) Only drivers scored on the lap before the stoppage, can restart. - e) If a first re-started race is also stopped before 70 % of the required laps have been completed by the leading boat, the race shall have a second start. - A second restarted race does not allow refuelling. - g) Laps for a second restarted race shall be: - Add 1 lap to the full number of laps completed before the stoppage take these away from original number of laps new race distance. - Example: restarted race stopped on lap 4 in an 8 lap race: 3 laps completed + 1. - 8 laps 4 = 4 laps for second restarted race - If a second restarted race is also stopped: results up to 35 % of required laps 50 % points.
-35 % and over = full points. - Any penalty incurred in any race is carried forward to any restart of that race.
+- a) A stopped race must be repeated twice if necessary - b) When the leading boat has completed less than 70 % of the required laps the race shall be re-started. - c) First restart, full number of laps, refuelling is allowed. - d) Only drivers scored on the lap before the stoppage, can restart.

+referred to in article 317.01) applied to the general classification of each event.

+- e) If a first re-started race is also stopped before 70 % of the required laps have been completed by the leading boat, the race shall have a second start. - f) A second restarted race does not allow refuelling. - g) Laps for a second restarted race shall be:

+Add 1 lap to the full number of laps completed before the stoppage - take these away from original number of laps - new race distance.

+Example: restarted race stopped on lap 4 in an 8 lap race: 3 laps completed + 1.

+8 laps - 4 = 4 laps for second restarted race

+- h) If a second restarted race is also stopped: results up to 35 % of required laps 50 % points.
+35 % and over = full points. - i) Any penalty incurred in any race is carried forward to any restart of that race.